 User-Agent Client-Hints (UA-CH) are just around the corner.
 The Chrome teams original plan was to deprecated the user-agent header and have it replaced by UA-CH.
 The motivation was privacy.
 The User-Agent string is an abundant source of passive fingerprinting information about our users.
 It contains many details about the user’s browser and device as well as many […]

 ‼️ Note: there is an updated version of this article here.
 User-Agent Client Hints (UA-CH) has been hot in the Chrome camp lately.
 Motivated by the sudden urge to deprecate the User-Agent request header due to privacy concerns.
 With Chrome version 84 and higher, the plumbing with delegation through feature- or permission policies is implemented.
 Delegating UA-CH to a […]

+Updated May 2021 to talk about permissions policies in stead of feature policies.
 Many moving parts related to Client Hints were enabled by default in Chrome version 84.
-Starting in this version, access to Client Hints can be delegated to 3rd parties. 🎉 Client Hints Client Hints has been here for a while – since Chrome 35 in 2015, actually.
-However, support in most Chrome browsers got pulled due to privacy concerns in […]
+Starting in this version, access to Client Hints can be delegated to 3rd parties. 🎉 Client Hints Client Hints has been here for a while – since Chrome 35 in […]

 This morning I was reading an important reminder from Jeremy Keith.
 It’s about Progressive Enhancement works and how the server plays an important role in the enhancement step of the process.
 Even with better tools and abilities for client side work, we still need a server to produce some content and send it to the browser: These […]

 I’ve been following the development of this initiative from Google more or less since it was first filed as a note on Github.
 Yesterday, the Chrome team announced an “Intent to Deprecate and Freeze: The User-Agent string”.
 Along with this intent, an intent to ship Client Hints infrastructure and UA Client Hints is published.
 “UA […]